-Before acquiring a device to use at school the parent/carer and student should be aware of the school's specification of appropriate device type, operating system requirements and software.
+Prior to acquiring a device for use at school the parent/carer and student should be aware of the school's specification of appropriate device type, operating system requirements and software.
 These specifications relate to the suitability of the device to enable class activities, meet student needs, meet network requirements and promote safe and secure network access.